-The variable records the network states, which is persistent on the data plane switch [10], e.g., num\pkt in Figure 2d and 2e.
+The variable records the network states, which is persistent on the data plane switch [9], e.g., num\pkt in Figure 2d and 2e.
 The guard and update of variables will be translated into matching fields and actions in data plane rules, respectively.
 There could be different network transaction spaces depending on the results of variable guard, so a group of NTAs will be generated to handle each of them, as shown in Figure 2d and 2e.
-In contrast of resources,
+In contrast of resources, CODER does not care about how to check and update the variable, but only where to perform it for consistency concerns.

-Figure 3: The NTA that constrains the utilization of switches. nf is the resource array of each switch's flow entry capacity.
+Fig. 3.
+The NTA that constrains the utilization of switches. nf is the resource array of each switch's flow entry capacity.